viatoralias/D1-Mechanical-Arm/Code/Code.md

 ## 1. Different commmands for angle control
 <dl>
     <dt>Setting the context</dt>
-    <dd>Instructions are divided into 4 different classes: "seq" which is the unstruction's unique identifier, "adress" which is the instruction's adress code, "funcode" which is instruction's function code, and **data** which is the instruction's data content.
+    <dd>Instructions are divided into 4 different classes: "seq" which is the instruction's unique identifier, "adress" which is the instruction's adress code, "funcode" which is instruction's function code, and "data" which is the instruction's data content.
     All data is transmitted using strings in Json format.
 The "seq" part of the instruction is automatically generated.</dd>
 </dl>